Instructions to authorsScope

 Authors are sent page proofs by email.
 Authors should check the proofs promptly and return to the publishers any corrections and answers to queries as an annotated PDF within 3 working days (further details are supplied with the proof).
 It is the author's responsibility to check proofs thoroughly.

 All articles published in JLB will be peer-reviewed.
 Unsolicited submissions will be initially reviewed by the managing editor, who will determine whether the submission meets the basic guidelines (e.g., addresses a topic relevant to law and the biosciences, is written in English, and is sufficiently understandable).
 If so, the managing editor will consult with the editors-in-chief to determine if the submission should go on to peer review.
 Unsolicited submissions passing this first level of review, as well as solicited submissions, will be assigned to two peer reviewers with the appropriate expertise.
 The reviewers assess submissions based on scholarly quality, relevance, timeliness, novelty, importance, engagement with the relevant literature, and similar factors.
-Upon receipt of the peer review responses, the editors-in-chief and managing editor will decide whether the piece will be rejected, returned without decision for revision, or accepted with or without required revisions.
+Upon receipt of the peer review responses, the editors-in-chief and managing editor will decide whether the piece will be rejected, or accepted with or without required revisions.

 Students seeking to submit a “new development” piece may work on the selection of an appropriate topic with the editor-in-chief at the corresponding school (click here to contact the editors about this).
 Each student will follow the protocol outlined in this document, including the process of submission.
 Once the new development piece is submitted, it will be subject to editorial approval by the EIC’s and the managing editor.
 Unsolicited student submissions will be initially reviewed by the managing editor, who will determine whether the submission meets the basic guidelines (e.g., addresses a topic relevant to law and the biosciences, is written in English, and is sufficiently understandable).
-The editors-in-chief and managing editor will then review the submission and decide whether the piece will be rejected, returned without decision for revision, or accepted with or without required revisions.
+The editors-in-chief and managing editor will then review the submission and decide whether the piece will be rejected, or accepted with or without required revisions.